What is an Electrical Installation Condition Report (EICR)?

 - Areas of electric shock risk and fire hazards

 - Faulty electrical works that could result in injury or long-term electrical system faults

 - Provision of residual current devices (RCD)

 Will testing cause a lot of disruption to the power?

-How do I arrange for an Electrical Installation Condition Report (EICR) test?
+How do I arrange a low-cost Electrical Installation Condition Report (EICR) test?